Automatic Camera Trajectory Control with Enhanced Immersion for Virtual Cinematography: Experiments

-The performance of our generator $G$ is compared with its pretraining model using only $\mathcal{L}_{mse}$, as well as two other GAN training variants that remove some of the loss components.
-To assess the quality of the generated camera trajectories, we make use of metrics including MSE, LPIPS \cite{simonyan2014very}, FID \cite{heusel2017gans}, and $\text{CosD}_{sk}$, where the last one measures the cosine distance of overall camera shakiness (as defined in Equation (\ref{shk})) between real and generated pairs.
-These metrics allow us to conduct evaluations that take into account not only the fundamental point-based accuracy (MSE), but also the high-level spatial immersive representations in the feature domain (LPIPS, FID), as well as the emotional immersion represented by shakiness ($\text{CosD}_{sk}$).
+We compare our generator $G$ against its $\mathcal{L}_{mse}$-based pretraining model and two other GAN variants with partial loss components.
+Metrics including MSE, $\text{CosD}_{\text{A}}$, LPIPS \cite{simonyan2014very}, and FID \cite{heusel2017gans} are used to evaluate the models, where $\text{CosD}_{\text{A}}$ calculates the cosine distance between the overall amplitudes of real and synthesized trajectories, $C_{amp}$ and $C'_{amp}$, respectively (please refer to Equation (\ref{shk})).
+This enables us to comprehensively assess the generated camera trajectories based on ground-truth samples, considering point accuracy, shape consistency, and feature space similarity, from low to high levels.

-As shown in Table \ref{tab_g}, the pretraining model performs the best on MSE, but falls behind significantly on the other feature-based metrics, indicating its inability to accurately depict fine details in the generated trajectories.
-By introducing adversarial training and $\mathcal{L}_{feat}$ (as seen in the second and third rows of the table), we enhance the feature-space similarity between the synthesized and ground-truth samples.
-However, there is still space for these two models to improve in terms of controlling the required shakiness.
-The $G$ model, which incorporates $\mathcal{L}_{sk}$ during training, not only significantly outperforms on $\text{CosD}_{sk}$ but also maintains satisfactory performance on the other metrics.
-In summary, we can conclude our $G$ model achieves a good trading-off between all of the metrics presented.
+In Table \ref{tab_g}, the best results are marked in bold, while the second-best are in italics.
+It reveals that the pretraining model outperforms in MSE but falls behind for the other medium-to-high level metrics, indicating its limitation in generating fine-detailed camera trajectories.
+The performance of the two GAN variants highlights the benefits of adversarial training and $\mathcal{L}_{feat}$ for an enhanced feature-space representation.
+However, they perform less effectively in $\text{CosD}_{\text{A}}$ compared to our $G$ model, which integrates $\mathcal{L}_{shp}$ that highly influences the shape of the trajectory.
+Generally, our $G$ model achieves the best trading-off, leading in $\text{CosD}_{\text{A}}$ and FID with a slight compromise in MSE and LPIPS.

-Meanwhile, the qualitative example shown in Fig. \ref{abl-1} reinforces the same conclusions drawn from the table analysis.
-By utilizing a hybrid loss function, our $G$ model can capture high-level features and synthesize fine-detailed shakiness, which enables it to closely fit the shape of the real sample for learning the immersive shooting.
+Meanwhile, the qualitative example shown in Fig. \ref{abl-1} further supports our conclusions drawn from the table analysis.
+By utilizing a hybrid loss function, our $G$ model can accurately capture high-level features and refine the generated camera trajectory to match the shape of the real artist sample, thereby enabling the learning of immersive shooting techniques.